 This is a relatively easy walk, but good fun, and worthwhile.
 The secret is to use the zigzags whenever possible, and avoid the zogs.
 It is categorised as Difficulty 2, as there is some easy scrambling on the summit ridge, aided by fixed cables, where a short line will be useful for members of the party lacking in confidence.

 There is ample parking on the road at the col de Porte (1320 m, grid ref.
 UTM 31T 71699 50189), or alternatively, you can park in a forest clearing at the end of the track leading to the piste.
 The ascent traverses a fair amount of ground, but it is easy and pleasant (map).

 Follow the track to the piste area.
-Immediately after passing a low building on the right, take the next track (under 10 minutes from the car) leading into the forest to the left.
-This ascends gradually to the north, until returning to the south.
+Immediately after passing a low building on the right, take the next track (under 10 minutes from the car) leading into the forest on the left.
+This is signposted.
+The track ascends gradually to the north, until returning to the south.
 At the end of the track (1547 m) a footpath ascends to the north before returning, and emerging out of the forest into pasture.
-This leads to a cabin, the Cabane du Bachasson, and spring (1635 m), reached some 40 minutes after leaving the car.
+This leads almost immediately to a cabin, the Cabane du Bachasson, and a water source (1635 m), some 40 minutes after leaving the car.

 The route now zigzags to and fro across the steep flower-strewn pasture for some 20 minutes, to a huge mushroom-shaped boulder, la Folatière (1743 m).
 Don't take the obvious route to the right, but take the smaller path rising to the left of the boulder, and ascend towards a large gully which splits the cliff.
 The route ascends the impressive gully (easier on the right to start with) for some 10 minutes, before emerging onto the summit slopes.
 This is ascended easily using the zigzags.